fbpx

 I opted for the pure maple syrup instead of sugar in this pumpkin waffle recipe.
 First, maple syrup is perfect for the fall season.
 Second, maple syrup brings out the best in pumpkins!
 Third, it is healthier than white or brown sugar.
 So, why not?

-Parked with flavorful pumpkin goodness and all the healthy stuff you need, these healthy pumpkin waffles will not disappoint, just like my whole wheat pumpkin muffins with oats or my healthy pumpkin bread.
+Parked with flavorful pumpkin goodness and all the good stuff you need, these homemade pumpkin waffles will not disappoint, just like my whole wheat pumpkin muffins with oats or my healthy pumpkin bread.
 You are indeed in for a treat!

 A cozy, warm, inviting pumpkin breakfast, these healthy pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 To keep it healthier, I chose the original maple syrup instead of sugar in this healthy pumpkin waffle recipe.
 These pumpkin spice waffles are healthy because they are made with wholesome fall ingredients.